clickcash/clickcash-promo-api/README.md

 #### That's It!

-Once the script has been added to your web page(s), full page responsive ads will be displayed to users with your account code.
+Once the script has been added to your web page(s), full page responsive ads will be displayed to users and credit will be applied to your account code when applicable.

 ### Advanced options